Actively Recruiting

 - Recent spinal cord injury

-- Absolute or relative contraindications to stress testing
+- Absolute or relative contraindication to stress test

-- Severe or poorly tolerated cardiac rhythm disorders
+- Severe or poorly tolerated cardiac rhythm disorder

 - Severe or symptomatic obstruction to left ventricular ejection